SumoLogic/sumologic-otel-collector/pkg/receiver/telegrafreceiver/README.md

 ### Keep compatibility while sending metrics to Sumo Logic

-In the Telegraf, metrics can be send to the Sumo Logic using [Sumologic Output Plugin][sumologic_output_plugin].
+In Telegraf, metrics can be sent to Sumo Logic using [Sumologic Output Plugin][sumologic_output_plugin].
 It supports three formats (`prometheus`, `carbon2`, `graphite`), where every of them have some limitations (e.g. [only specific set of chars can be used for metric name for prometheus][prometheus_data_model]).